-Students will get a tour of the exhibition followed by a hands-on clay workshop
+Students will take a tour of the exhibition followed by a hands-on clay workshop

-Students will get an opportunity to sketch and explore the gallery in depth with guided observatio exercies, audio-visual material and discussion.
-In the afternoon students will partake in a hands-on clay class.
+Students will get an opportunity to sketch and explore the gallery in-depth with guided observation exercises, audio-visual material, and discussion.
+In the afternoon, students will partake in a hands-on clay class.

 Book a Visit